LaylBongers/clink/README.md

 ## Filter-only Usage
 You can also use clink to only generate a *.vcxproj.filters* file.
 Keep in mind that when doing this, clink will not update your *.vcxproj* with new or moved files, it will only re-order them in filters.
+The best way to work with this is to **add files from within Visual Studio** and re-run `clink filters` if you need to add folders or fix mistakes.

 1. Follow steps 1-4 from **Getting Started**.
 You can omit dependencies if you plan to only use clink for filters.